rainerborene/youtube_videos/README.markdown

 2. Enable it by selecting "Field: YouTube", choose Enable from the with-selected menu, then click Apply.

-3. You can now add the "YouTube Video Field" field to your sections.
+3. You can now add the "YouTube Video" field to your sections.

 ### Changes